-This plan, HealthTeam Advantage Eagle (PPO), is offered by Care N' Care Insurance Company of North Carolina, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Care N' Care Insurance Company of North Carolina, Inc..
-When it says "plan" or "our plan," it means HealthTeam Advantage Eagle (PPO).)
+This plan, HealthTeam Advantage Eagle Plan (PPO), is offered by Care N' Care Insurance Company of North Carolina, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Care N' Care Insurance Company of North Carolina, Inc. When it says "plan" or "our plan," it means HealthTeam Advantage Eagle Plan (PPO).)

-This information is also available in large print.
+This information is available in large print.
 Please call your Healthcare Concierge at 1-888-965-1965 if you need plan information in another format or language.

-Benefits, premium, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2026.